 Here is a sample of some of costumes and accessories I have made.
 I have helped create and shop for costumes for Mount Saint Charles Academy theatre productions of Alice In Wonderland, Jr., Hello Dolly, Fiddler On The Roof, Thoroughly Modern Millie, the last two shows were performed at the Stadium Theatre in Woonsocket, RI.

 I was Designer and Head Seamtress for the high school productions of Cinderella, Peter Pan, (photos below) and Oliver (photos to come) all three productions were performed at the Stadium Theatre in Woonsocket, RI.
-I recently created two puppet costumes for Godspell, produced by Shining Light Productions and performed in the Marquee Room at the Stadium Theatre.
-My latest production was A Christmas Carol (2015), Designer and Head Seamstress.
-Currently I’m sewing a few costumes for Spring Awakening by Academy Players of RI, Q2Q Blackbox Theatre, Providence, RI (see my latest post).
+Puppet Costume Designer/Seamtress for Godspell, produced by Shining Light Productions and performed in the Marquee Room at the Stadium Theatre.
+My latest productions for Shining Light are A Christmas Carol (2015, 2016, 2017) as Designer and Head Seamstress, Wizard of Oz Wicked Witch Glinda and Professor Marvel (2016), Hunchback of Notre Dame Frollo, Esmarelda, Quasimodo, others as needed (2017, see my blog post), Costumer Designer/Head Seamtress for Young Frankenstein (2017).
+Co-costumer Spring Awakening by Academy Players of RI, Q2Q Blackbox Theatre, Providence, RI (see my blog post).

 A Christmas Carol

 A few photos from this past season’s “A Christmas Carol” at the Stadium Theatre.
 A Shining Light Production.
 The costumes underwent a complete transformation, many made from scratch to achieve a more period look.
 Can’t wait to see more photos and share on a post soon!